morgante/contract/README.md

 The final metric could be to try to do the absolute most amount of good possible.
 This is a lofty goal and is likely unachievable for the vast majority of humans (including myself) who require some aspect of their effort to be translated into personal utility.
 However, it is a useful upper bound, especially for long-term [philanthropy](./philanthropy.md).

 ## Personal Life
 Given the moral terms of this contract, it is not immediately obvious that any commitments besides the [philanthropic](./philanthropy.md) clauses should be necessary.
-However, the truth is that as much as I aspire to be a philanthropy-generating [robot](#embracing-the-robot), I am still human and have normal human desires.
+However, the truth is that as much as I might aspire to be a philanthropy-generating robot, I am still human and have normal human desires.
 That being said, I find it psychologically useful to justify expenditure on myself in terms of their service to this contract's mission.

 To do so, it is important to recognize that the primary value I produce is dollars which can be transferred to effective altruism organizations.
 The primary way I produce those dollars is through my intellectual labor, which means anything which can improve my productivity and life span is valuable for the mission.